mtagius/pwnagotchi-tools/os-x/README.md

 * `"./handshakes/hccapx/[HC22000_FILE_NAME].hc22000"` - The targetted `.hc22000` file that needs to be cracked.
 * `--rules-file="./hashcat/rules/[RULES_NAME].rule"` - The file that contains the rules for generating password candidates.
 * `-S "./wordlists/[PASSWORDS_LIST_NAME].txt"` - List of passwords.
-* `"MYWIFI?d?d?d?d"` - A mask is a string of characters that represents the structure of a password.
+* `"?h?h?h?h?h"` - A mask is a string of characters that represents the structure of a password.
 It uses placeholders to indicate which characters can be used at each position in the password.
 This allows hashcat to generate password candidates more efficiently than a brute-force attack, which would try every possible combination of characters.

 ### Attack Command Examples
 #### --attack-mode=0